-Deferred financing costs related to the Corporation's 2001, 2002, and 2010 Series Revenue Bonds and the 2008 commercial mortgage loan are being amortized over the remaining period that such bonds are outstanding.
-Amortization of deferred financing costs of \$31,457 and \$26,979 was charged to operations for 2015 and 2014, respectively.
+Deferred financing costs related to the Corporation's outstanding debt is being amortized over the remaining period that such debt is outstanding.
+Amortization of deferred financing costs of \$32,363 and \$31,457 was charged to operations for 2016 and 2015, respectively.